-- Expect current staff to remain relatively static - Increased demands to be addressed by reallocation of workload within the agency
+- Expect current staff to remain relatively static - Increased demands to be addressed by reallocation of workload within the agency - While there are no known retirements, more staff are reaching retirement eligibility

 Gap Analysis

 The projected retirement or loss of employees in technical and professional areas has the potential to create a shortage of expertise in various areas.
 Mentoring, coaching, cross training and succession planning along with improved on-the-job training must take on greater importance.
 The increased alliance on information technology requires lifetime learning for all employees.